 I CANNOT EXPRESS the difference this made in the room!
 It “feels” warmer and cozier, even if the temperature is no different.

 Cost: $443 for these carpet tiles.
 We chose “Candlewood” as the color.
 Be sure to add 10% to your square footage so that you have enough, and think before you cut.

-During the giant renovation of our first floor, our little rec room became our studio apartment – we managed to squeeze in our kitchenette, dining area, and living space.
+During the giant renovation of our first floor, our little rec room became our studio apartment – we managed to squeeze in our makeshift kitchen during our remodel, dining area, and living space.
 Not bad, right?

 We also appreciated the idea of keeping workspace separate from home space – while it’s a subtle difference, it really influenced our mindsets in terms of “coming home from work.”
-Instead of a 20 minute drive for Derek, it’s a trip up the stairs.
 It really does prevent the mental line from blurring.